microsoft/CosmosDB_Multi-Tenant/README.md

 * Repeat the same to load tenant data from 'tenantData.json'.

-3.2 Load the Rental Car and Hotel Room availability data into 'Availability_by_BizLocation' container with Business location Id (tBizLoc) as the partition key.
+#### 3.2 Load the availability data into a container with Business location Id (tBizLoc) as the partition key.

-* Expand 'Availability_by_inventory_item' container and select 'items' section.
+* Expand 'Availability_by_Location' container and select 'items' section.
 * Repeat the steps of 3.1 to load Rental Car and Hotel room availabiity data.

-3.3 Analyze Query performance to satisfy read and write requirement
+#### 3.3 Analyze Query performance based on two partition key strategies to satisfy the read and write requirement

 Expand 'Availability_by_inventory_item' container and select items section Select 'windows with + sign' from the options on the top section.